mrpappas/lab-rat/Interviews/Off-Nominal Episode 191.md

 ### Neutron Development and Integration
 **[47:04]**

 **Jake:** I know you're on the space system side of things, but there were some cool pictures the other day of Neutron stage 2 qualification.
-I'm curious, maybe from your perspective specifically - FlataSat is obviously designed roughly like the diameter of Neutron so it fits in the fairing nicely.
-Can you give us any Neutron intel from the space systems perspective on how things change when this is flying, not just FlataSat but other things in the line that you might see tweaks to?
+I'm curious, maybe from your perspective specifically - Flatellite is obviously designed roughly like the diameter of Neutron so it fits in the fairing nicely.
+Can you give us any Neutron intel from the space systems perspective on how things change when this is flying, not just Flatellite but other things in the line that you might see tweaks to?

 **Richard:** I'm not going to give you any Neutron updates, but I can certainly talk about how excited I am about Neutron.
 This is a super important rocket not just to the company and our broader strategy but also what we're doing in space systems.